ShiuLab/Manuscript_Code/2021_Arabidopsis_seed_and_fruit_count/Readme.md

-# We use two methods to count Arabidopsis seeds: Faster R-CNN and ImageJ
+# We use two methods to count Arabidopsis seeds: Faster R-CNN and ImageJ.
+The Faster R-CNN is also used to count the Arabidopsis fruits (siliques)

+We don't have instructions for fruit counting models, as it is the same as how we do for the seed counting except that the fruit images are not split.
+If you are interested in using our final fruit counting model to detect and count Arabidopsis fruits, please check [here](https://github.com/ShiuLab/Manuscript_Code/tree/master/2021_Arabidopsis_seed_and_fruit_count/ImageJ) for the model, and go to the "b.
+Detect Arabidopsis seeds using our final Faster R-CNN model" for the instruction.

 # A. Count Arabidopsis seeds using Tensorflow Faster R-CNN model